Lithium Batteries Are Causing Fires at Recycling Plants. Are They Really Environmentally Friendly?

 As a company that prides itself on being environmentally friendly, we pay a lot of attention to news coming out of the recycling world.

 One of the issues that recycling facilities are dealing with today is the fire risk posed by lithium batteries.
+A new report by the National Waste & Recycling Association (NWRA) and Resource Recycling Systems estimates there are more than 5,000 fires annually at recycling facilities, which endanger life and contribute to rising costs.
 There have been quite a few stories emerging nationally about fires that have broken out at recycling facilities due to the combustion of lithium-ion batteries.
+In fact, there were 2 major fires at recycling facilities the last week of May, 2023.

 We know the importance of having a robust recycling program in the US, and if lithium batteries are a threat to that program, we all need to know about it.
 This question about whether or not lithium batteries are really environmentally friendly is an important one.